Doratodon: Description

+Comparable Doratodon material on scale with interpretative in vivo profiles from Muscioni et al., 2025.
+A, Doratodon ibericus MGUV 3201 (left dentary), modified from Company et al. (2005).
+B, Doratodon carcharidens IPUW 2349/57 (left hemimandible), modified from Rabi and Sebők (2015).
+C, D. carcharidens MTM PAL 2014.122.1 (right premaxilla), MTM PAL 2013.65.1 (left maxilla), MTM V 2010.237.1 (left posterior dentary), and MTM PAL 2013.66.1 (right anterior dentary), modified from Rabi and Sebők (2015).
+D, Doratodon cf. carcharidens MCSNT 57035 (anterior dentary).
+Missing mandible silhouettes are based on the type specimen IPUW 2349/57.
+E, comparison of the three D. carcharidens symphyseal regions in dorsal view, highlighting the ‘occlusal’ symphyseal pits (light ovals), modified from Rabi and Sebők (2015).
+Abbreviation: D4, fourth dentary alveolus.
+Scale bars: 50 mm.

 Both sides of the lower jaw features pits on the inner side of the mandibular teeth that received the larger teeth of the upper jaw.
 Overall Doratodon only possessed a small number of teeth, 11 in D. ibericus and up to 13 in D. carcharidens.
 However, both Buffetaut as well as Rabi and Sebök argue for a higher tooth count in D. carcharidens, possibly up to 20 teeth on either side of the lower jaw.
 The two species of Doratodon can generally be differentiated by the size variation found among the teeth of the lower jaw.
 In the type species, D. carcharidens, the teeth show very little variation in size, with the dental alveoli generally ranging between 3-5 mm in length with the 4th tooth being the largest (though not hypertrophied as in Baurusuchus).
 The difference in tooth size in D. ibericus is more developed and noticeable.
 In this species the 4th tooth of the lower jaw is also enlarged, with the subsequent teeth initially decreasing in size noticeably before increasing again from the 8th tooth onward, culminating in the 10th dentary tooth, the largest of the lower jaw.
 While the Austrian fossil likely stems from an adult based on the heavily ornamented bone surface, it has been suggested that the curvature of the tooth row may vary between animals of different ages instead of representing a difference between species.
 Regardless, another way to tell the two species apart is by the number diastemas.
 In D. carcharidens, only a single diastema is present, located between the 2nd and 3rd tooth of the lower jaw.
 D. ibericus on the other hand possesses an additional diastema right behind the 7th tooth.